 - Easy computing online short courses

 - Accessibility and Disability Support Services

 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled online Monday, Tuesday and Wednesday from 09:00am to 04:00pm.
+This course is currently scheduled on Monday and Tuesday from 9.30am to 5.30pm.
 This timetable may change and will be confirmed by your teacher.